lamarent/ai-note/docs/context/00_development-log.md

 This file tracks the development activities of the AI Brainstorm app in reverse chronological order (newest entries at the top).

+## 2025-XX-XX: Documentation & Context Restructuring

+- **Goal:** Restructure `docs` and `docs/context` for clarity and improved AI usability.
+- **Actions:**
+  - Created `docs/planning/001-docs-restructure-plan.md` detailing the plan.
+  - Merged `MVP-Plan.md` and `Features.md` into `docs/Product-Specification.md`.
+  - Created `docs/guides/` directory and moved relevant guides (`database.md`, `cloudflare-d1-migration.md`) into it.
+  - Restructured `docs/context/`:
+    - Renamed `development-log.md` to `00_development-log.md`.
+    - Created `knowledge-base/`, `state/`, `references/` directories.
+    - Merged specific context notes (e.g., database details) into `knowledge-base/`.
+    - Updated `docs/context/README.md` to reflect the new structure and usage.
+  - Deleted redundant files and the `docs/context/archive/` directory.
+  - Updated links in `docs/README.md`.
+  - Created `docs/guides/AI-Assistant-Workflow.md` to guide AI interactions with the new structure.
+  - Added link to the new AI guide in `docs/README.md`.
+- **Outcome:** Documentation is now more organized.
+The context system emphasizes `00_development-log.md` for chronology and `knowledge-base/` for persistent, topic-specific knowledge.
+- **Next Steps:** Utilize the new structure for ongoing development logging and context tracking.

 ## 2024-10-11: DaisyUI Refactoring

 - **Refactored frontend components to use DaisyUI:**